lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 API.
 Whenever an event is triggered, it will “bubble up” the component tree, until it reaches the root widget, or is stopped.

-  * _trigger_up_ : this is the method that will create a small _OdooEvent_ and dispatch it in the component tree.
+  * _trigger_up_ : this is the method that will create a small _Konvergo ERPEvent_ and dispatch it in the component tree.
 Note that it will start with the component that triggered the event

   * _custom_events_ : this is the equivalent of the _event_ dictionary, but for odoo events.

-The OdooEvent class is very simple.
+The Konvergo ERPEvent class is very simple.
 It has three public attributes: _target_ (the widget that triggered the event), _name_ (the event name) and _data_ (the payload).
 It also has 2 methods: _stopPropagation_ and _is_stopped_.